 Canadian baritone Tyler Duncan recently performed at the Metropolitan Opera as Prince Yamadori Madama Butterfly.
 Previously for the Met he has performed the Journalist in Berg’s Lulu and Fiorello Il barbiere di Siviglia.
-Other roles include Mr Friendly in the 18th-century ballad opera Flora, and Speaker Die Zauberflöte (Spoletta Festival), Dandini La Cenerentola (Pacific Opera Victoria), Demetrius A Midsummer Night’s Dream (Princeton Festival) and Raymondo Almira and Adonis in John Blow’s Venus and Adonis (Boston Early Music Festival).
+Other roles include Mr Friendly in the 18th-century ballad opera Flora, and Speaker Die Zauberflöte (Spoleto Festival USA), Dandini La Cenerentola (Pacific Opera Victoria), Demetrius A Midsummer Night’s Dream (Princeton Festival) and Raymondo Almira and Adonis in John Blow’s Venus and Adonis (Boston Early Music Festival).
 In 2019 he sang the title role in Jonathan Berger’s Leonardo at the 92nd Street Y in New York City.

 Concerts include Mahler Symphony No 8 with the American Symphony Orchestra and the Toronto Symphony, Berlioz L’Enfance du Christ with the Montreal Symphony; both Bach and Mendessohn’s Magnificat with the New York Philharmonic; St Matthew Passion with the Munich Bach Choir, Montreal Symphony, and the Oregon Bach Festival; Haydn’s Creation with the Québec, Montreal, and Winnipeg Symphony Orchestras; Beethoven’s Symphony No 9 with the Calgary Philharmonic and Philharmonie der Nationen in Munich, Berlin, Stuttgart, and Frankfurt; Haydn’s The Seasons with the Calgary Philharmonic; Handel’s Messiah with Tafelmusik, the Montreal and Toronto Symphony Orchestras, Handel and Haydn Society, San Francisco’s Philharmonia Baroque, and Portland Baroque; Mozart’s Requiem with the Montreal, Toronto, and Salt Lake City Symphony Orchestras.
 He has also performed at Germany’s Halle Händel Festival, Verbier Festival, Vancouver Early Music Festival, Montreal Bach Festival, Oregon Bach Festival, Lanaudière Festival, Stratford Festival, Berkshire Choral Festival, and New York’s Carnegie Hall.